 The proposed structures and uses are consistent with the uses and dimensions provided for the BU-4 district.

-The site plan maximizes the benefits of its Needham Street corridor location and proximatey to the Newton Upper Falls Village Center.
+The site plan benefits the Needham Street corridor and is proximate to the Newton Upper Falls Village Center.

-The Project provides a pedestrian-oriented development that expands needed housing choices, offers diverse commercial options, public open spaces, options for transit use.
+The Project provides a pedestrian-oriented development that expands needed housing choices, offers diverse commercial options, and adds public open spaces.

 The proposed structures and uses are consistent with and in furtherance of the Newton Comprehensive Plan, including the Mixed Use Centers Element adopted in November 2011, and the Needham Street Area 2018 Vision Plan.